Finding a Great Bengal Cat Breeder

 Our Goals as a Bengal Cat Breeder

-Because of our prior history with Bengal cats, obviously temperament and socialization is one of our main concerns when we breed our kittens, while preserving the type of the Bengal breed as outlined by The International Cat Association, who we are registered with.
-The initial goal of Jean Mills, who essentially founded the Bengal breed, was to create a small wild looking cat that had the temperament of the house cat so they could integrate well into households across the world.
+Because of our prior history with Bengal cats temperament and socialization are one of our main concerns when we breed our kittens while preserving the type of the Bengal breed as outlined by The International Cat Association, which we are registered with.
+The initial goal of Jean Mills, who essentially founded the Bengal breed, was to create a small wild-looking cat that had the temperament of the house cat so they could integrate well into households across the world.
 We decided that Buckaroo Bengals would take inspiration from this.

-We absolutely make sure that our breeding bengals temperaments are a huge focus.
-We try to get our breeding bengal prospects as kittens and raise them up in our household to make sure that they have the perfect personalities for any household across America.
+We make sure that our breeding Bengals temperaments are a huge focus.
+We try to get our breeding Bengal prospects as kittens and raise them in our household to make sure that they have the perfect personalities for any household across America.
 We also have a strong socialization program for our kittens.
 We raise all our litters in our house.
-They are all used to the normal household activities, including other cats, dogs, and soon we will have babies/kids to help with the socialization process.
+They are all used to the normal household activities, including other cats, and dogs, and soon we will have babies/kids to help with the socialization process.

 Just as important is our emphasis on health.
-What good is a well socialized kitten if it isn’t healthy?
-We test all our adults for genetic diseases including HCM either annually or bianually so that we are doing our part as much as we can to breed away from known genetic conditions that affect the life and length of life of your cats.
+What good is a well-socialized kitten if it isn’t healthy?
+We test all our adults for genetic diseases including HCM either annually or biannually so that we are doing our part as much as we can to breed away from known genetic conditions that affect the life and length of life of your cats.

-Finally we get to the type, the goal of bringing little Asian Leopard Cat look a likes into your home.
-To this end we pick later generation cats who will bring the best personalities that have strong features direct from the ALC.
-This is a huge task and our current focus and our focus moving forward directly, is large round eyes, puffy whisker pads, good body conformation and athleticism with long back legs, shorter front legs, and strongly defined rosettes.
+Finally, we get to the type, the goal of bringing a little Asian Leopard Cat look-alike into your home.
+To this end, we pick later-generation cats who will bring the best personalities that have strong features direct from the ALC.
+This is a huge task and our current focus and our focus moving forward directly, is large round eyes, puffy whisker pads, good body conformation, and athleticism with long back legs, shorter front legs, and strongly defined rosettes.